 When President Koob resigned in 2006, there was another opportunity to improve and repair the house in anticipation of the arrival of President Benjamin Allen and his wife Pat.
 A new roof was put on in the summer of 2006 and there were extensive repairs to the porches.

-Compiled by Library Assistant Susan Witthoft and Student Assistant Jennifer Grant; edited by University Archivist Gerald L. Peterson; Special Collections and University Archives; July 1996; substantially revised by Gerald L. Peterson with scanning by Library Assistant David Glime, July-August 2006; last updated November 16, 2011.
+Compiled by Library Assistant Susan Witthoft and Student Assistant Jennifer Grant; edited by University Archivist Gerald L. Peterson; Special Collections and University Archives; July 1996; substantially revised by Gerald L. Peterson with scanning by Library Assistant David Glime, July-August 2006; last updated November 16, 2011; photos and captions updated by Graduate Assistant Eliza Mussmann March 23, 2023.